 - Prepare for analysis by determining your questions, gathering needed data, and determining which kind of analysis or analyses are appropriate (see below).

 - Orient yourself to general AIM analysis

 - Familiarize yourself with the terms used in analysis.
 Specifically, learn about different kinds of analyses that can be done with AIM data: plot/reach specific, unweighted, and/or weighted.
 Note these three types of analysis are not mutually exclusive.

 - Check out examples of AIM data in use from other BLM offices.

-- Review and download available datasets for your location and tools used in analysis, particularly the Aquatic and Terrestrial Benchmark Tools.
+- Review and download available datasets for your location and tools used in analysis, particularly the Lotic and Terrestrial Benchmark Tools.

 - Conduct your analysis using the Benchmark Tool.
-If a weighted analysis is desired, please contact Emily Kachergis for terrestrial (email@example.com), Nicole Cappuccio for aquatics (firstname.lastname@example.org), or Anthony Titolo for sage-grouse HAF requests (email@example.com).
+If a weighted analysis is desired, please contact Alex Laurence-Traynor for terrestrial (email@example.com), Nicole Cappuccio for lotic (firstname.lastname@example.org), or Anthony Titolo for sage-grouse HAF requests (email@example.com).

 - Interpret your results to determine if management goals have or have not been met.
 See an example here on how to possibly interpret your results.

 - Use analysis products in grazing permit authorizations, NEPA documents, land use plans, etc.